Misprinted Dimes & Dime Error Coins

 1982 No Mint Mark Roosevelt Dime

-In 1982, the Philadelphia Mint accidentally shipped dies to the presses without adding the required P mint mark — the only time this happened after P marks became standard in 1980.
+In 1982, the Philadelphia Mint accidentally shipped dies without the required P mint mark — the only time this happened after P marks became standard in 1980.
 Hundreds of thousands entered circulation before the error was caught.

 Missing Clad Layer Roosevelt Dime